Victor Wembanyama: 2025–26 season: Unanimous Defensive Player of the Year and first NBA Finals appearance

-In his season debut on 22 October 2025, Wembanyama put up 40 points, 15 rebounds, and three blocks in a 125–92 win over the Dallas Mavericks.
+Before the season, Wembanyama spent ten days studying martial arts at Shaolin Monastery, a Buddhist temple in China where kung fu originated.
+In his season debut on 22 October 2025, he put up 40 points, 15 rebounds, and three blocks in a 125–92 win over the Dallas Mavericks.
 His 40 points surpassed George Gervin's previous record (39) for the most points scored in a season-opening game in Spurs franchise history.
 On 30 October, Wembanyama recorded 27 points, 18 rebounds, six assists, and five blocks to lead the San Antonio Spurs to a 107–101 victory over the Miami Heat.
 With the win, the Spurs improved to 5–0, marking the best start to a season in franchise history.
 On 10 November, Wembanyama put up 38 points, 12 rebounds, five assists, five blocks, and six three-pointers made in a 121–117 win over the Chicago Bulls.
 He became the first player to put up at least 35 points, 10 rebounds, five assists, five blocks, and five three-pointers made in a game in NBA history.
 On 12 November, Wembanyama recorded his 4th career triple-double with 31 points, 14 rebounds, and 10 assists in the Spurs’ 125–120 loss to the Golden State Warriors.
 He and Stephon Castle became the first pair of teammates in Spurs history to record triple-doubles in the same game.
 They also became the fifth duo in NBA history to each produce a 20-point triple-double in a game.
+On 19 December, Wembanyama put up 26 points, 12 rebounds, and two blocks in a 126–98 win over the Atlanta Hawks.
+He recorded his 100th consecutive game with at least one block made, joining Dikembe Mutombo and Patrick Ewing as the only players to record a block in at least 100 consecutive games.